You may have noticed an absence of snakes in the winter.

 By not using their energy to look for the food, snakes can preserve their strength and wait until food is abundant in the spring.

 Snakes are cold-blood creatures and we usually see them in the summer basking on hot rocks.
 In milder regions, snakes will bask in the winter too, although it exposes them to predators.
+Some even use hot springs to stay warm, like the Thermophis Baileyi, or Tibetan Hot Spring snake.

 But most snakes retain their body heat in the winter by staying underground, where temperature drops aren’t as pronounced.